 The address match interrupt cannot be used during CPU rewrite mode because they refer to the internal data of the flash memory.
 If interrupts have their vector in the variable vector table, they can be used by transferring the vector into the RAM area.
-The $\overline{\text{NMI}}$ and watchdog timer interrupts can be used to automatically initialize the flash identification register and flash memory control register 0 to "0", then return to normal operation.
-However, these two interrupts' jump addresses are located in the fixed vector table and there must exsist a routine to be executed.
-Since the rewrite operation is halted when an $\overline{\text{NMI}}$ or watchdog timer interrupts occurs, you must reset the CPU rewite mode select bit to "1" and the perform the erase/program operation again.
+The $\overline{\text{NMI}}$ and watchdog timer interrupts can be used because the flash memory conterol register 0 and 1 is forcibly initialized and return to normal mode when each interrupt occurs.
+But it is needed that the jump addresses for each interrupt are set in the fixed vector table and there is an interrupt program.
+Since the rewrite operation is halted when the $\overline{\text{NMI}}$ and watchdog timer interrupts occur, it is needed that CPU rewriting mode select bit is set to "1" and the erase/program operation is performed over again.